AakashKumar01/Java-Training-2022/README.md

 # Java-Learning
-This repository contains what I learned in the Java training organized by R.D.
-Engineering College and presented by Brain Mentors.
+This repository serves as a collection of my Java learning journey.
+It includes projects and examples created while learning and exploring various aspects of Java.
+Contributions and feedback are welcome!